-15 of the best new and returning TV shows to get excited about in 2022: Must-watch series on Netflix, Prime Video, ITV and more
+Autumn 2022 TV: 15 of the best new and returning TV shows to stream - Must-watch series on Netflix, Prime Video, ITV and more

-From the return of Peaky Blinders, The Crown and Ozark, to brand new series including Trigger Point, This Is Going to Hurt and Lord of the Rings, we round up what to watch in 2022.
+From the return of The Crown and Gangs of London to brand new series including SAS: Rogue Heroes and The Rings of Power, we round up what to watch in autumn 2022.

 If you thought 2021 was an incredible year for TV, wait until you see what 2022 has in store.

 Some of our favourite TV shows including Peaky Blinders, Derry Girls and Bridgerton all returned this year following Covid-19 delays - with new series still to come including SAS: Rogue Heroes, and Lord of the Rings: The Rings of Power.

 We’ve rounded up the top upcoming TV shows we can’t wait for in 2022, including the best ITV and BBC dramas, alongside big-budget series on Netflix, Prime Video and NOW.

 Autumn 2022 TV shows we can't wait for